writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 ### Attribution Styles

-The following variables allow you to customize the "Powered by" attribution text displayed in the footer:
+The following variables allow you to customize the `Powered by` attribution text displayed in the footer:

 - `--rl-attribution-font-family`: Sets the font family that will be used for the `Powered By` attribution (if present) at the end of the page.